10UWP/The-UWP-Tools-List/README.md

 [Windows-appsample-quizgame](https://github.com/Microsoft/Windows-appsample-quizgame) A peer-to-peer trivia game sample for the Universal Windows Platform (UWP).

+[UWP Custom Control Example](https://github.com/almirvuk/UWPCustomControlExample) In this tutorial I will demonstrate how to make your own custom control for Universal Windows Platform application.
+This is very handy way of making your app more modular and responsive.
+For this tutorial I will make "Speaker" control, for some of our conference or event App.

+[InkToolbar and Custom Dry Ink](https://github.com/mscherotter/InkToolbarAndCustomDryInk) Windows UWP Sample that demonstrate how to use the InkToolbar Control with a custom Dry Ink CanvasControl

+    Implementing custom dry mode for ink
+    Drawing ink using Win2D and effects
+    Implementing ink erasing with the InkToolbar control with custom dry Ink Adding a custom button to the InkToolbar
+    Rendering Win2D to be used in a Share contract Simultaneous pen and touch with the ScrollViewer control

 # Samples That Don't Hurt Your Eyeballs

 There are lots of UWP App samples but most of them look like crap either because they are meant to demo a Windows 10 UWP feature or else total lack of aesetic sense.
 This section will give you some hope that one day the Windows Store won't be full of junk.

+[Kliva](https://github.com/AppCreativity/Kliva) "Thanks to Kliva, you'll now be able to get a detailed overview of all your sport endevaours and the data that goes with it." - Featured at Build 2016 in session:  ["Creating Beautiful UX in a Real-World App with Visuals, Animations and Effects"](https://channel9.msdn.com/Events/Build/2016/B818) with this branch of the code: https://github.com/AppCreativity/Kliva/tree/alcatraz

 [Baconit](https://github.com/QuinnDamerell/Baconit) A beatiful, powerful, reddit client for Windows 10. https://www.reddit.com/r/BaconitDev/ The highest rated reddit client for Windows Phone has been rewritten from the ground up and is now available for all Windows 10 devices.
 Now with a dynamic new UI, faster speeds, and features you have been asking for.
 Welcome to the new Baconit.
 We know you’re going to love it.